ZhuorenLi/ZhuorenLi.github.io/content/news/ICVS2024/index.md

 #   - example
 ---
 ![png](award1.png)
-Congratulate myself for the SAE International Outstanding Technical Paper award in the 2024 INTELLIGENT AND CONNECTED VEHICLES SYMPOSIUM.

 It is pleasure to share our recent work about reinforcement learning motion planning for autonomous driving.
 Our paper titled "Interaction-aware Deep Reinforcement Learning Approach based on Hybrid Parameterized Action Space for Autonomous Driving".
 Although it is not a very top-level academic conference, it's nice to get this small achievement and keep moving forward to contribute to the community in my own small way!